illusorier/123/CSS/VFM.md

 An element is called *out of flow* if it is floated, absolutely positioned, or is the root element.

+## Normal flow

+Boxes in the normal flow belong to a formatting context, which in CSS 2.2 may be table, block or inline.

+In future levels of CSS, other types of formatting context will be introduced.

 ## Inline formatting contexts

 IFC的形成条件